FIT-Print: Towards False-claim-resistant Model Ownership Verification via Targeted Fingerprint: Experiments

 \subsubsection{Effects of the $\ell_2$-norm Coefficient}

 $\lambda$ is the coefficient of the scale of the perturbations in the loss function Eq.~(\ref{eq:augu}).
 In this experiment, we study the effect of $\lambda$ on FIT-Print and adopt FIT-ModelDiff and FIT-LIME with five different $\lambda$.
 From Table~\ref{tab:lambda}, since the scale of the perturbations in FIT-ModelDiff is quite small, varying $\lambda$ does not significantly affect the perturbations as well as the distances with reused models.
 While in FIT-LIME, a larger $\lambda$ can lead to a smaller perturbation.
 The $\ell_2$-norm of the perturbations reduces from 0.020 to 0.014.
 In the meantime, the average distances with reused models become larger.
 Our experiments also suggest that the effect of $\lambda$ on the distances with independent models is not significant.
+The visualization of the perturbed testing samples with different $\lambda$ can be found in Fig.~\ref{fig:visual-lambda} and it also confirms our above conclusion.